cljs/api/docfiles/cljs.core.md

 ## Details

-This is the core library of ClojureScript, which builds on the Special Forms to complete the language's fundamental constructs.
-It also provides a slew of core operations for managing state, creating/manipulating/querying data structures, interop with JS, many predicates, etc.
+This is the core library of ClojureScript, providing core operations for managing state, creating/manipulating/querying data structures, interop with JS, many predicates, etc.

 ###### Some side notes: